polhdez/vmware-x11-delay-fix/README.md

 You need to install the libdrm2 and libdrm-common debs and mark them as hold so they dont get overwritten.
 If there's a new libdrm2 version this script will generate patched ones from the latest source packages.

-In releases you can get the prebuilt patched packages.
+In releases you can get the prebuilt patched packages for Ubuntu 24.04.